Diaphragmatic Hernia in Children

 In a Bochdalek hernia, your child’s diaphragm may not form as it should.
 Or your child’s intestine may get trapped in the chest cavity when the diaphragm is forming.
 This type of diaphragmatic hernia makes up about 8 in 10 cases.

 In a Morgagni hernia, the tendon that should form in the middle of the diaphragm doesn’t develop as it should.
-This type of the condition makes up 1 in 50 cases.
+This type makes up 1 in 50 cases.

-In both cases, the diaphragm and digestive tract don’t form as they are supposed to.
+In both types, the diaphragm and digestive tract don’t form as they are supposed to.

 What are the symptoms of a diaphragmatic hernia in a child?